zhengjunyao-work/arc24/docs/modeling/Iteration_34_developing_omni_arc.md

 - [x] Add new prompt templates
 - [x] Update fine-tuning script to support omni-arc dataset
 - [x] Is training speed affected by using omni-arc?
 I believe generation is fast enough to be done real-time
-- [ ] Clone omni-arc repo in the cluster and add the path to the PYTHONPATH
+- [x] Clone omni-arc repo in the cluster and add the path to the PYTHONPATH
+- [ ] Refine the prompts using ChatGPT
 - [ ] Experiment to see if learning 3 tasks is better than learning two tasks.
 The baseline learns output-from-examples and input-from-inputs, the new experiment also learns code-from-examples.
 10k steps per task.
 - [ ] Can we solve some of the evaluation tasks using generated code?